Debra D. Mays

 Compacting the Subject (gifted), Less Repetition (gifted), Alternative Assessment, Other: X

-Lesson Plan -NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Contemporary Issues-Elective WEEK OF: March 31st-April 4th 2025
+Lesson Plan -NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Contemporary Issues-Elective WEEK OF: May 5th - May 9th 2025

 MONDAY